Introduction

 Success!
 Enabled the gcp secrets engine at: gcp/

-2. Create a service account credential from GCP console, please refer to this document from GCP.
+2. Create a service account credential from the GCP console, please refer to this document from GCP.
 When using static accounts, Vault must have the following permissions at the service account level.
-A JSON key file will be downloaded to your computer at the end of process.
+A JSON key file will be downloaded at the end of this process.

 To use this secrets engine, the service account must have the following minimum scope(s):